-• Work and Residence Permit for privileged nationals (local employment contract not required)
+Work and Residence Permit for Non-Visa Nationals (local employment contract not required)

-Citizens of Australia, Canada, Israel, Japan, South Korea, New Zealand, the USA and the United Kingdom have privileged access to the Germany labour market even when it comes to short- and long-term assignments.
+Citizens of Australia, Canada, Israel, Japan, South Korea, New Zealand, Northern Ireland, the USA and the United Kingdom have privileged access to the German labor market when it comes to short- and long-term assignments.

-The assignee would be able to work on customer sites for unlimited periods of time without the requirement of a company entity or branch office in Germany.
+The assignee would be able to work on customer sites for unlimited periods of time without the requirement of a company entity or branch office in Germany if the employment is not considered labor leasing.

-German authorities have the discretion to complete a "labour-market-test" prior to approving the application.
-This means they are allowed to pre-check whether a German/EU-citizen would also be eligible/comparable for the job that is offered by the company.
+German authorities have the discretion to complete a "labor-market-test" prior to approving the application.
+Next to reviewing the working conditions, the authorities are allowed to pre-check whether a German/EU-citizen would also be available for the job that is offered by the company.

-Provide a general process overview to obtain a work and residence permit for long-term assignments (including processing times and maximum validation of the permit).
+Provide a general process overview to obtain a work and residence permit for long- term assignments (including processing times and maximum validation of the permit).